 The Arduino program is pretty straight forward.
 Plenty of comments are added to the code in order to make it understandable.
-The main outline of the code is summarised below:

 Step 1